 How disability benefits stack in Canada

 Federal and provincial disability programs are often confused.
-This page explains how the Disability Tax Credit (DTC), the Canada Disability Benefit (CDB), and provincial/territorial disability income (such as ODSP, BC PWD, or AISH) fit together.
+This page explains how the Disability Tax Credit (DTC), the Canada Disability Benefit (CDB), and provincial/territorial disability income (such as ODSP, BC PWD, AISH, or ADAP) fit together.
 It maps structure and interaction only.
 It does not decide whether you qualify, and it does not comment on whether amounts are adequate.

 Information verified as of July 6, 2026 · Federal benefit year July 2026 to June 2027